9+ Can’t-Miss School Events for Your Parent Group

 Breakfast-theme events are a simple and inexpensive way to welcome parents who are new to your school and give them a chance to spend some time with their children during the school day.
 While the doughnuts and muffins themes are among the easiest to orchestrate, your parent group could serve whatever it wishes (fruit and bagels, for example).

-Helpful tips: Instead of holding two events, one for mothers and one for fathers, some parent groups host a single event.
-And being creative with the timing can help make yours more successful.
+Helpful tips: Be sensitive to the fact that not all children have a mom or a dad by holding an event that is for parents or caregivers.
+Also, be creative with the timing!
 Students at Mary H. Matula Elementary in La Plata, Md., had school on Columbus Day.
-But knowing that it was a federal holiday and that many people had the day off, the PTO held a special Doughnuts With Dads event just before the school day started.
-It drew some 150 fathers—many more than the 10 or 12 that planners were originally expecting
+But knowing that it was a federal holiday and that many people had the day off, the PTO held their Doughnuts With Grownups event just before the school day started.
+It drew some 150 parents—many more than the 10 or 12 that planners were originally expecting

-A popular idea during the holidays is to organize a Breakfast With Santa event.
-In addition to being an opportunity for family fun, the event provides a service to families who want to have their child’s photo taken with Santa without the hassle of mall lines.
-Some groups hold a pancake breakfast in the school cafeteria (serving additional items like coffee, sausage, and fruit); when families finish, they line up for a photo.
-The breakfast can be simpler, along the lines of bagels and juice; generally, groups charge a small fee for the event, the photo, or both.
+A popular idea during the holidays is to organize a Hot Cocoa and Cookies event.
+In addition to being an opportunity for family fun, you can also provide a service to families who want to have holiday photos taken without the hassle of mall lines or scheduling photography appointment (you could arrange for a special appearance by the Grinch or Santa).
+Display cookies and hot cocoa for families to enjoy while others line up for a photo.
+Generally, groups charge a small fee for the event, the photo, or both.

 100th Day of School